 And Goldcast delivered.
-By switching up the display of Gremlin’s world-class content and introducing a variety of easy ways to interact, Karli kept her audience engaged — and generated awesome results for the org.
+By switching up the display of Gremlin’s world-class content and introducing a variety of easy ways to interact, Karli kept her audience engaged — and generated awesome results for the business.

 Karli knew for Failover Conf 2 she’d have to fight for people’s attention — because unlike the previous year, her audience had grown accustomed to (and bored of) standard virtual events.

 She and the team focused on securing two results to help bring clients in and accelerate their journey through the funnel:

 “With such a wide and often introverted audience, fatigued from virtual conferences, we wanted to make sure there were lots of different ways to interact.
 From watching a video, to clicking on content, to being able to chat in a networking room or talk face-to-face in a booth… that was key for us.”

 Karli overhauled Goldcast’s interaction functionalities, crafting a truly Gremlin-like virtual event flow that offered attendees essential downtime and networking opportunities without ever leaving the platform.

 “We used the booth feature for our networking rooms.
 One was playing a cartoon marathon, so if an attendee wanted to zone out for a while they could just hop over there.”

 She and the marketing team also made sure attendees could follow a choose-your-own-path virtual event flow, seamlessly popping into any session that caught their attention whenever they wanted.